The next CDFNY Summer Program will run July 13-31, 2020.

 - Program Eligibility

-The program is open to international art and design students who have completed at least one semester of college or university and/or will be enrolled in college or university in fall 2019.
+The program is open to international art and design students who have completed at least one semester of college or university and/or will be enrolled in college or university in fall 2020.
 Portfolio submission is not required to attend.
-Students without an art or design background who are interested in participating should contact [email protected].
+Students without an art or design background who are interested in participating should contact email@example.com.

 Courses are taught in English, and are suitable for students with at least an intermediate level of English proficiency.
 A TOEFL score is not required for participation in this program.